A Word of Hope

 If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
 Set your minds on things that are above, not on things that are on earth.
 For you have died, and your life is hidden with Christ in God.
 When Christ who is your life appears, then you also will appear with him in glory.
 (Colossians 3:1–4 ESV)

-We will not be gathering March 15th until May 4th at The Quechee Church.
+We will not be gathering in-person at The Quechee Church.
 During this time, all TQC gatherings (youth group, community group, bible studies, etc.) will not meet, or will move to an online platform.
 In light of this, we are working on new ways to connect with God’s Word and with one another.

 On Saturday, we will send email which will include a similar guide for worship at home.
 Our prayer for you and your families is that you had a fruitful time gathered at home last Sunday and will again this Sunday!
 To access this week’s Home Worship Guide, click here.